 Infrared headphones are also known to offer best sound quality and never face latency issue.
 You can also connect a single transmitter to multiple headphones.
 Best of all, you can easily get a high-quality infrared headphone for less than $50.
-Just check out this XO Vision Infrared Headphone, for a mere price of $14.97 you get comfortable headphones with reliable features such as auto shut-off and volume controls.
+Just check out this XO Vision Infrared Headphone, for a low price you get comfortable headphones with reliable features such as auto shut-off and volume controls.

 Overall infrared headphones are great alternative wireless headphones that offer high-quality audio for a cheap price with a tiny drawback.
 As you will be using them with your TV, you should have no problem making a clear connection while sitting in front of the TV.